x49eightyk3/ECE884_DeepLearning/README.md

 Note1: The Pathways that these scripts use to access our data must be changed to reflect the install pathways on your machine

-Note2: To utilize the evaluation portion, it is required that you install the transformers library (pip install transformers).
-Next import timeit, librosa, os, re, and torch
+Note2: To utilize the evaluation portion, it is required that you install the transformers, numpy, librosa, tensorflow, tokenizer, and torchaudio (pip install).
+Next import timeit, librosa, os, re, and torch.

 Note 3:From Transformwers import Wav2Vec2ForCTC, Wav2Vec2Tokenizer (imports wav2vec)
 Note 4: To obtain word error rates for evaluation pip install jiwer and from jiwer import wer